 Add Reserve Materials for your Course

-Ebrary Academic Complete is a collection of over 125,000 scholarly ebooks from leading publishers making an ideal foundation for a university ebook collection.
+Proquest's Ebook Central is a collection of over 125,000 scholarly ebooks from leading publishers, making an ideal foundation for a university ebook collection.

 Films on Demand provides thousands of educational videos, each made up of 3-5 minute clips.
 Great for augmenting classroom or online learning, it can be accessed on or off campus.